 - Apple Scoop and Sort – a great one for the spooky season.
 Get your child to scoop the apples up and sort them according to color.
 Genius!

-- Bubble Wrap Runway – bubble wrap play make incredible activities for 2-year-olds, and they’re so simple!
+- Bubble Wrap Runway – bubble wrap play make incredible activities for toddlers and is so simple!

-- Cloud Dough Kitchen – cloud dough and activities for 2-year-olds go hand in hand.
+- Cloud Dough Kitchen – cloud dough and activities for toddlers go hand in hand.
 Make a batch and have fun!

 - Construction Sensory Play – make some playdough, then add construction toys to encourage imagination and play!